 Causes And Risk Factors For Mood Disorders In Children

 The exact causes of mood disorders in children are not known.
-However, chemical imbalances in the brain are believed to cause mood disorders such as depression.
+However, chemical imbalances in the brain are believed to be one of the causes for mood disorders such as depression.
 This imbalance can be triggered by unwanted life changes or stressful life events in some people.
 This can be responsible for various moods, such as positive and negative moods.

 Affective (mood) disorders seen in families are considered to be multifactorial.
 Various environmental and genetic factors are involved in the development of this disorder.